 Advanced Placement (AP) Program

 PVHS offers AP courses and excellent pass-rates in each.
-Overall, PVHS boast a pass-rate of 80%.
+580 students took almost 1200 AP tests in the spring of 2021.
 The AP program not only enhances students’ chances of College admission and earns students credits prior to their freshman year, but coupled with the block schedule; the AP program better prepares students for the high rigor of university level studies.

 PVHS offers the following AP courses: